exoplatform/exo-documentation/docs/Manage-Space.rst

    spaces <About-space-visibility>`, and :ref:`hidden spaces <About-space-visibility>` where you are invited to become members, and my spaces for spaces where you are a member or manager.

-- |image2| Spaces Cards list in which you will have all spaces informations like,: Space name, avatar, cover and accessing button.
+- |image2| Spaces' Cards list in which you will have all spaces information like Space name, avatar and cover and accessing button.

  .. note:: You can click on the information icon of the space's card which will flip to display the